 Automatic sprinklers need to be installed all through the facility, except when they have one story and no interior corridor.

 Fulfilling every fire sprinkler code requirement can be an arduous task if you do it alone.
 Thankfully, Red Truck Fire & Safety Company has exactly the right kind of experience to help you with that.
 We possess the relevant know-how for all aspects of fire safety, be it fire sprinkler installation, inspection or repair.
-We always put safety first, providing you with top-notch service at affordable cost.
+We always put safety first, providing you with top-notch service at an affordable cost.
 Contact us today to see us work our magic!